Mark David Chapman

 Mark David Chapman (born May 10, 1955) is an American man who murdered musician John Lennon in New York City on December 8, 1980.
 As Lennon walked into the archway of the Dakota, his apartment building on the Upper West Side, Chapman fired five shots at him from a few yards away with a Charter Arms Undercover .38 Special revolver; Lennon was hit four times from the back.
 He was rushed to Roosevelt Hospital and pronounced dead on arrival.
-Chapman remained at the scene following the shooting and made no attempt to flee or resist arrest.
+Chapman remained at the scene following the shooting and made no attempt to flee or resist arrest, instead sat reading The Catcher in the Rye to fulfill a personal parasocial fantasy.

-Raised in Decatur, Georgia, Chapman was initially a fan of the Beatles but was infuriated by Lennon's lavish lifestyle, the lyrics of "God" and "Imagine", and public statements such as his remark about the band being "more popular than Jesus".
-In the years leading up to the murder, the J. D. Salinger novel The Catcher in the Rye took on great personal significance for Chapman, to the extent that he wished to model his life after the novel's protagonist, Holden Caulfield.
-Chapman also contemplated killing other public figures, including David Bowie, Johnny Carson, Jacqueline Kennedy Onassis, Elizabeth Taylor, Paul McCartney, and Ronald Reagan.
+Raised in Decatur, Georgia, Chapman was a fan of the Beatles but later grew infuriated by Lennon's lavish lifestyle, the lyrics of "God" and "Imagine", and public statements such as his remark about the band being "more popular than Jesus".
+The J. D. Salinger novel The Catcher in the Rye took on great personal significance for Chapman, to the extent that he wished to model his life after its protagonist, Holden Caulfield, and planned to cite it as his manifesto.
+Chapman also contemplated killing other public figures, including Paul McCartney and Ronald Reagan.
 He had no prior criminal convictions and had recently resigned from a job as a security guard in Hawaii.

 Chapman's legal team initially intended to mount an insanity defense based on the testimony of mental health experts who said that he was in a delusional psychotic state at the time of the shooting.
 However, he was more cooperative with the prosecutor, who argued that his symptoms fell short of a schizophrenia diagnosis.
 As the trial approached, Chapman instructed his lawyers that he wanted to plead guilty to murder based on what he had decided was the will of God.
 The judge granted Chapman's request and deemed him competent to stand trial.
 He was sentenced to a prison term of 20 years to life with a stipulation that mental health treatment would be provided.

-Chapman refused requests for press interviews during his first six years in prison; he later said that he regretted the murder and that he did not want to give the impression that he killed Lennon for fame and notoriety.
-He ultimately supplied audiotaped interviews to journalist Jack Jones, who used them to write the investigative book Let Me Take You Down: Inside the Mind of Mark David Chapman in 1992.
-In 2000, Chapman became eligible for parole, which has since been denied fourteen times.
+Chapman refused requests for press interviews during his first six years in prison; he later said that he regretted the murder and did not intend to seek fame and notoriety.
+He ultimately supplied audiotaped interviews to journalist Jack Jones, who used them to write the 1992 investigative book Let Me Take You Down: Inside the Mind of Mark David Chapman.
+In 2000, Chapman became eligible for parole, which has since been denied 14 times.